 How to take a Joyful Eating moment

-A Joyful Eating moment is some time that we take before, during or after eating, where we draw our full attention to our eating.
+A Joyful Eating moment involves taking time before, during or after eating, drawing our full attention to our eating.

 It involves turning off distractions, quietening our mind and becoming present with what is—the sensory input of the moment—to the sight, smell, touch, sound and taste of the moment.